repository-service-tuf/repository-service-tuf/docs/source/guide/deployment/planning/deployment.rst

 Secrets
 -------

-Use secrets always for sensitive configuration.
+Use secrets always for sensitive configurations.

 RSTUF API supports using secrets in the container deployment for sensitive environment variables settings.